AusDTO/gov-au-content-guide/_entries/2016-05-04-inclusivity-diversity.md

 published: true
 ---

-When preparing content for people who do not have English as their first language, you should recognise cultural diversity and specific needs--while not stereotyping or making assumptions.
+When preparing content for people who do not have English as their first language, you should recognise cultural diversity and specific needs---while not stereotyping or making assumptions.

 Avoid jargon and limit contractions.